 Grab a rake.
 Rake matted leaves off the lawn to avoid killing grass.
 Rake out beds and borders where leaves are piled high (great mole/vole hiding place) but don’t rake them to the curb for the city to pick up and haul off to landfills.
-Shred them, mulch them, or compost them because they’re garden gold.
+Shred, mulch, or compost them because they’re garden gold.
 Pound for pound, they have twice the nutrient content of manure.
 They’re organic roughage, aerating the soil for better drainage, root growth, and gas exchange, and they’re food for beneficial microbes.
 Below are suggestions for what to do with your leaves, but before you start raking, check out the 12 Rules of Raking from Mother Earth News.

 Create a leaf-only compost pile.
 When the leaves break down, add the organic result to the garden as leaf mold.
 Shredding the leaves will quicken the breakdown process.
-If you don’t have room for piles of leaves, put them in plastic bags, and poke holes in the bags, saving them for future use.
+If you don’t have room for piles of leaves, put them in plastic bags, and poke holes in them, saving them for future use.
 Leaf mold holds up to 500% of its weight in water (hello drought) and helps cool roots and foliage, absorbing rainwater runoff.
 Pretty remarkable for something most home gardeners throw away.

-Shred them and apply as mulch to beds, around shrubs, and over tender perennials for insulation this fall.
+Shred them and apply them as mulch to beds, around shrubs, and over tender perennials for insulation this fall.

 Start a compost pile and add them as the “browns.”
 Add perennial plant waste and grass clippings for your “greens.”

 This video shows how to make leaf mold.
 Be sure to watch it.

 Compost Piles: Start One

 Start a compost pile.
 Click here to learn how: Rodale’s The Easiest Way to Composting.